-Behaviour Policy June 2020
+Behaviour Policy

-Date Written: April 2018 (Revision)

-Responsible Governor:

-Adopted by Governors: May 2018 Date for Review: June 2022

-This policy should be read in conjunction with school policies for Anti-Bullying, Equalities, E-

-Safety and Tackling Radicalisation and Extremism (PREVENT).
+November 2022 Date Written: April 2018 (Revision) Responsible Governor: Adopted by Governors: May 2018 Date for Review: November 2024 This policy should be read in conjunction with school policies for Keeping Children Safe in Education (KCSIE), Anti-Bullying, Equalities, E-Safety and Tackling Radicalisation and Extremism (PREVENT).

-At Grange View CE First School the vision we are striving to achieve states that we are a 'happy, safe and welcoming' place where all are 'expected and challenged to perform and behave to a high standard in every aspect of their school life'.
+At Grange View CE First School the vision we are striving to achieve states that we are a 'happy, safe and welcoming' place where all are 'expected and challenged to a high standard in every aspect of their school life'.
+They are supported to let their light shine through respect and dignity.

 Our Behaviour Policy is a key document to support the achievement of this vision.
 We believe that 'the quality of teaching, learning and behaviour in schools are inseparable issues, and the responsibility of all staff.'
+This policy supports safeguarding in school as set out in statutory guidance part 1 of KCSIE.